 Woodies Drive- In located in Ship Bottom has the best burgers in LBI, 42 different burgers fresh and grilled over an open flame.
 If you’re not in the mood for deliciously old-school burgers and fries, try their Philly Cheese Steaks, crab cakes, or fried seafood baskets.
 With casual indoor and outdoor seating, this is a great place to bring your family after a morning at the beach.
 Save room for an ice cream sundae or milkshake.

 A Long Beach Island Restaurant Guide TO DINNER

-Tuckers Tavern is one spot that you can’t miss!
-If you’re ever spending the night in LBI, make sure you go eat some dinner at Tuckers Tavern.
+Sand Dollar Restaurant is one spot that you can’t miss!
+If you’re ever spending the night in LBI, make sure you go eat some dinner at Sand Dollar Restaurant, located right on the beachfront at Spray Beach Hotel.
 Both the atmosphere and the menu are perfectly suited for a relaxing meal, just as you deserve.
-Beach town vacations are never complete with savory seafood dishes and a cold glass of freshly brewed ale.
+Beach town vacations are never complete with savory seafood dishes, live music in the open air, and a cold glass of peach long island iced tea.